Can I add my child's father's name to the birth certificate in New York?

 Answer:

-In New York, the putative father’s name cannot be entered without his consent in a birth certificate of a child born out of wedlock.
-This is provided under N.Y.
+In New York, you cannot add the father's name to the birth certificate of a child born out of wedlock without his consent.
+According to N.Y.
 Pub.
-Health Law § 4135, which reads:
+Health Law § 4135:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.